 We all vary in where we are on the early developmental capacities from day-to-day, and within each day, depending on the situation.
 For children on the autism spectrum, it is so important to meet the child where they are at in that moment, in that setting and Dr. Davis says that today’s Floortime video example really shows that.
 She likes that it demonstrates what the pyramid (shown) from her book, The User’s Guide to the DIR Model, describes: what does the adult do to get the child to one of the levels that Dr. Greenspan talked about in the DIR Model?

 Dr. Davis explains that I attune to him which helps his regulation, I connect with him to support his engagement, I respond to him which helps him interact with me, and I expand on his communication pushing him up the developmental ladder into the fourth developmental capacity.
-She also sees me pretending in play which supports his symbolic play, Dr. Davis continues, and in this video in particular, she sees me intentionally and strategically challenging him a lot to facilitate his emotional thinking and logical thinking.
+She also sees me pretending in play which supports his symbolic play, Dr. Davis continues, and in this video in particular, she sees me intentionally challenging him a lot to facilitate his emotional thinking and logical thinking.

-Strategies promoting social-emotional development
+Promoting social-emotional development

 - 3.4 Sportscaster/narrator Describing what I see and letting him know I am attending to him, which supports his continuous engagement.